Archives & Special Collections Events & Exhibits

 What insights about Queer experience can we gain from looking at our recent past?
 What key comparisons can we draw upon to understand Queer experience today?

-WWU Associate Professor and Chair of Secondary Education, A Longoria (Woodring), facilitates a conversation with long-time community members Robert Ashworth and Betty Desire about the history of local LGBTQ+ activism and Queer community in Bellingham from 1975-1995.
-Key artifacts from the Center for Pacific Northwest Studies and Western Washington University Archives are discussed.
+WWU Associate Professor and Chair of Secondary Education, Dr. A Longoria (Woodring), facilitates a conversation with long-time community members Robert Ashworth and Betty Desire about the history of local LGBTQ+ activism and Queer community in Bellingham from 1975-1995.

 Making and Unmaking Histories of Settler Violence and Colonialism in the Pacific Northwest